 - Sure, charge more for people who cancel close to departure, but refund nothing within 72 hours?
 Plans change for all kinds of legitimate reasons, and there wasn’t a similar policy on revenue tickets

 - For partner redemptions it’s not like Delta was even on the hook for paying the partner airline for tickets canceled within 72 hours of departure, so this was presumably money straight into Delta’s pocket

 Well, there’s some good news on this front.
-As reported by Zach Griff, Delta SkyMiles has done away with the 72-hour cancelation policy.
+Delta SkyMiles has done away with the 72-hour cancelation policy.
 This follows Delta’s recent announcement that it’s eliminating change fees on most international tickets, which came a few months after the airline eliminated change fees on most domestic tickets.

 Note that these changes are “permanent,” whatever that means in the context of the airline industry, really.
 Nonetheless that differentiates it from the temporary travel waivers that were in place.